awslabs/multi-model-server/README.md

 Open your terminal and go to the folder that has the files you just downloaded.

 In this next step we'll run `mxnet-model-export` and tell it our model's prefix is `squeezenet_v1.1` with the `model-name` argument.
 Then we're giving it the `model-path` to the model's assets.
+We also have an optional `from-type` argument, currently MXNet model and Onnx model can be exported.

 ```bash
 mxnet-model-export --model-name squeezenet_v1.1 --model-path .